 Lindsay Mickles, The Neverending Wanderlust

-The Garden of Morning Calm in Gapyeong is one of the best places to enjoy fall in Korea.
+The Garden of Morning Calm in Gapyeong is one of the best places to visit in South Korea during autumn.
 The grounds are well-manicured, the gardens are stunning, and it is a perfect place to visit as you travel through Gapyeong.
 If you decide to visit the garden, I highly recommend looking into the dates for their Chrysanthemum Festival.
 During this period, the gardens are filled with thousands of colorful chrysanthemums, which look even more vivid against the autumn leaves.
 The Garden of the Morning Calm is easily accessible by car, chartered tour, or local transport and is absolutely worth the trip.

 Wendy Flor, My Rocking Cradle

-I’m always up for a trip to Jeju and fall is a pretty rocking time to visit South Korea’s most famous island.
+I’m always up for a trip to Jeju Island and fall is a pretty rocking time to visit South Korea’s most beautiful places.
 However, do avoid it during Chuseok because people love to cram the place during that massive fall holiday.
 Other than water-related fun, you can hike Hallasan and the Olleh trail, ride a motorbike around Jeju, ferry to Udo Island or some other nearby spots, or explore the island’s overflowing collection of museums.
-My personal favorite was Hamdeok, but I’m always open to recommendations for other ways to enjoy the water there.
+Of all the places you can enjoy a nice view, our personal favorite was Hamdeok Beach, but we’re always open to recommendations for other ways to enjoy the scenery in Jeju.

 Star Lengas, 87Pages